Matt-Young/json-kernel/README.md

 This project is a lot like the HpergraphDB, built on top of BerkeleyDB, a very good idea.
 I likely will be looking at HypergraphDB for some clues and idea.
 I am not hurrying this project up.

 My main purpose here is to promote Lazy Json, a json format syntax with redundancies removed, match, pass and collect operators added.
 The kernel has name space capability, and this project does not use json-ld, it simply introduces keywords just like javascript does.
 That is the plan, when json adds something, I find the same thing in javascript and add it to the kernel.
+I will be uploading the code soon, in its current condition (poor).